 While Bass and others accused Manis of holding heretical views about the afterlife, Oxford University Press was publishing a book by Manis on the topic.
 Defenders of Bass claimed Manis defended universalism and annihilationism.

-However, in his June 2019 book, Sinners in the Presence of a Loving God: An Essay on the Problem of Hell, Manis actually offers a significant critique of the flaws of universalism and annihilationism.
+However, in his June 2019 book, Sinners in the Presence of a Loving God: An Essay on the Problem of Hell, Manis actually offers a significant critique of the theories of universalism and annihilationism.
 He explained some of his beliefs on those theories about hell in the Jan.
 10, 2020 episode of the Word&Way podcast “Baptist Without An Adjective.”

 Manis also spoke out in December 2018 about Bass’s charges against him.
 Writing on the personal blog of Rodney Reeves, then-dean of Redford, Manis compared Bass’s actions to a “witch hunt.”